- Module Code:

 Prior knowledge of Chinese language is not required; however, students will be expected to learn specific terminology for traditional and modern Chinese law.

-- an understanding of key features of traditional Chinese law related to criminal justice, family law, commercial law, property law, etc.
+- An understanding of key features of traditional Chinese law related to criminal justice, family law, commercial law and property law;

-- an ability to assess the development of and specific features of modern Chinese law, such as marriage law, criminal procedure, constitutional law, legislation, etc.
+- An ability to assess the development of and specific features of modern Chinese law, such as marriage law, criminal procedure, constitutional law and legislation.

 Method of assessment